AdobeDocs/campaign-classic.en/help/technotes/using/impact-ims-migration.md

 After the migration, the following tasks will no longer be available:

-* Using the [Merge Selected lines option](../../platform/using/updating-data.md#merge-data) to merge two recipient profiles.
+* Using the [Merge Selected lines option](../../platform/using/updating-data.md#merge-data) to merge two operators.

 * Updating the following fields for your operators:
     * Name